 Outfall and drain pipe assessment

-Staff began an asset inventory and condition assessment of all outfall structures and drain pipes within Zone 7 owned channels using ESRI Survey123 application.
+Staff began an asset inventory and condition assessment of all outfall structures and drainpipes within Zone 7 owned channels using ESRI Survey123 application.
 The location and condition of each outfall pipe and structure was documented and given an overall condition assessment.
 To date, 582 outfall structures have been documented within Livermore, Pleasanton, and Dublin.
-Staff is now collaborating with the cities to coordinate maintenance activities.
+Staff are now collaborating with the cities to coordinate maintenance activities.

 In-channel structure maintenance

 The team performed routine maintenance including minor concrete repair, crack sealing, and outfall repair on in-channel structures along Pleasanton Canal, Old South San Ramon Creek, Tassajara Creek, and Alamo Canal.

 Routine vegetation management work included trimming, pruning, and removal of vegetation and woody debris along access roads, fence lines and in-channel throughout the service area.

 Zone In On